-Printer maintenance kits
+Preventive maintenance kits

-Maintenance kits contain printer components that may need to be replaced after long use.
+Preventive maintenance kits contain printer components that may need to be replaced after long use.
 When one of them is needed, an alert (such as "Preventive maintenance #2") is displayed by the HP Internal Print Server.

-When you see the message, you should call your service representative (see HP Customer Care Centers on page 68) and request the maintenance kit.
+When you see the message, you should call your service representative (see HP Customer Care Centers on page 93) and request the preventive maintenance kit.
 The kits are installed by service engineers only.